Camille du Gast: Personal life

 Marie Marthe Camille Desinge du Gast was born in Paris in 1868.
 A 'garçon manqué' (tomboy) she was the youngest amongst her siblings, having a sister plus a brother who was twelve years older.

-Known as Camille du Gast she married Jules Crespin in 1890, he was the manager and majority shareholder of Dufayel, one of the largest department stores in France.
+Known as Camille du Gast she married Jules Crespin in 1890, he was the manager and majority shareholder of the Grands Magasins Dufayel, one of the largest department stores in France.
 It had evolved from Le Palais de la Nouveauté which his father Jacques Crespin had founded in 1856 in the 18th arrondissement of Paris, but by 1890 Georges Dufayel had taken over ownership of the store and changed its name to Dufayel.
 Jules Crespin died young (circa 1896/7, 'when she was 27') leaving her a very wealthy widow with a young daughter.
 This further stimulated her to participate in sporting activities.
 Some sources report that she had originally started competitive ballooning and parachuting activities under her maiden name, du Gast, at her husband's behest in order to avoid them being mistaken for publicity stunts.

 She was an accomplished athlete, fencer, tobogganist, skier, rifle and pistol shot, horse trainer and concert pianist.
 Gordon Bennett described her as "the greatest sportswoman of all time".

 After her husband's death she began to travel extensively, including crossing Morocco on horseback.
 She was active on the Parisian social scene, being known as "one of the richest and most accomplished widows in France".